Quixoty/quixoty-test4.github.io/_posts/2020-11-26-residential trees (part 8).md

 ---

 Some tree species have more problems with pests and diseases than others.
-In species selection, make sure to check whether the tree species in question has any prominent pests/diseases, and if so, consider choosing another species, or find a cultivar immune/resistant to the disease in question.
+In species selection, make sure to check whether the tree species in question has any prominent pests or diseases, and if so, consider choosing another species, or find a cultivar immune/resistant to the disease in question.

 <p style="text-align: justify;">